UNSH/Unity-Apple-Distribution-Workflow/ReadMe.md

 [UNITY THREAD](https://forum.unity.com/threads/unity-appstore-distribution-workflow-guide.542735/)

+## CAUTION - BUGS & GENERAL PROBLEMS !!!

+##### There seems to be a bug with Unity 2018 which will have your bundle rejected because of gamekit.
+So don't upgrade until this is fixed (currently 2018.2).
+Link to workaround by giorgos_gs

 ## Instructions
 ### You're new at this?
 For a first build just follow all the steps.
 In each folder you will find instructions to deal with the problem at hand in chronology.
 After you finished the steps a first time you can just run "RepeatForUpdatedBuild" to quickly repeat the whole process.
 But you **need** to finish the steps so all the data used is correct otherwise problems will arise.